How to exercise claim control measures in group health insurance

-Group Health Insurance Premiums in the Indian market are very competitive compared to the world market and have been driven more by prior year premiums rather than claims experience.
-As a result, organizations/employers have had a good ride, as they were able to pass the risk to insurance companies and enjoyed a great range of benefits without getting impacted by the high claim ratio.
-(The ratio between the total claims made by the group at the end of the policy vs the premium paid by the corporate without tax.).
+Group Health Insurance premiums in the Indian market are very competitive compared to the world market and have been driven more by prior year premiums than claims experience.
+As a result, organizations and employers have had a good ride, as they were able to pass the risk to insurance companies and enjoy a great range of benefits without getting impacted by the high claim ratio.
+(The ratio between the total claims made by the group at the end of the policy and the premium paid by the corporate without tax.).
 Insurance companies have been facing claim ratios of more than 120%.

 Room Rent Clause: Generally, in this clause room rent is restricted by linking limits to the percentage of the sum insured.
 Instead, it would be appropriate to customize the room rent clause for considering the private room or sharing room.